 Most people on a hair growth journey are curious about tips for growing long hair.
 If you read my last length check post, you saw that I am right at Hip Length.
 I rarely wear my hair down but when I do, the first question people ask me is, “How did you get your hair to grow?”
 I have a few tips that I would say have helped me along my journey and today I am sharing five core tips with you.
 Please be ready for my plant analogies. 🙂

 Tips For Growing Long Hair:

 I hope my tips for growing long hair will help you along your journey and I will share other tips in future posts.
-Be sure to subscribe to this site to receive the latest healthy hair and hair growth tips from Grow It Girl.
+Be sure to subscribe to this site to receive the latest healthy hair and hair growth tips from Just Tiki.

 Do you have any tips to add?
 What have you done to promote growth and healthy hair on your journey?